conjurinc/apidocs/api.md

 Authorization: Token token="eyJkYX...Rhb="
 ```

-Before the token can be used to make subsequent calls to the API, it must be formatted.
+Before the access token can be used to make subsequent calls to the API, it must be formatted.
 Take the response from the this call and base64-encode it, stripping out newlines.

 ```
 token=$(echo -n $response | base64 | tr -d '\r\n')
 ```

-The token can now be used for Conjur API access.
+The access token can now be used for Conjur API access.

 ```
 curl --cacert <certfile> \